Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - The Dodgers have played as the favorite in eight of their past 10 games and have won seven of those contests.

-- In their last 10 games with a total, the Dodgers and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Dodgers and their opponents have combined to hit the over four times.

 Dodgers Betting Records & Stats

-- The Dodgers have compiled a 19-13 record in games they were favored on the moneyline (winning 59.4% of those games).
+- The Dodgers are 20-13 in games they were listed as the moneyline favorite (winning 60.6% of those games).

-- The implied moneyline probablility in this matchup gives the Dodgers a 54.5% chance to win.
+- The Dodgers have an implied moneyline win probability of 62.3% in this game.

-- Los Angeles has played in 36 games with over/under set, and have combined with opponents to go over the total 20 times (20-15-1).
+- Los Angeles has had an over/under set by oddsmakers 37 times, and have combined with opponents to go over the total in 20 of those games (20-16-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.